colxi/required-parameters-js/README.md

 ```
 ## How it works

-P_REQUIRED is simply a getter in the global object (window|self|global).
-When the function with P_REQUIRED parameters is called, without any of those parameter, the `default parameter value is assigned`, triggering the getter handler, which throws an Exception with the full stack trace.
+P_REQUIRED is just a trick performed thanks to the ES6 function `default parameter values`.
+The P_REQUIRED identifier is declared by this library in the corresponding global object (window | self | global).

+When you call a function that uses P_REQUIRED, and the required parameter is missing, the javascript interpreter tries to assign the value of P_REQUIRED to the argument, executing the the getter handler is this attempt.

+An Error is thrown by the P_REQUIRED getter handler, with details of the location of the missing parameter, and the execution is stopped.